lhondareyte/nanobsd/README.md

 ### u-boot installation

-The resulting image is not bootable, you need to install the u-boot binary file which depend of your motherboard.
+The resulting image is not bootable, you need to install the u-boot SPL (Secondary Program Loader) which depend of your SBC.
 In example, for a foo SBC, install u-boot-foo on your build system, then:

     dd if=/usr/local/share/u-boot/foo/bar-spl.bin of=/dev/da0 bs=1k seek=8 conv=sync